Grooming Gangs

 Has this profiling allowed them, frighteningly, to overlook other child groomers?

-The ‘Pakistani gangs’ rhetoric is dangerous for victims.
+The rhetoric is dangerous for victims.

 Racist populists like the anti-Islam campaigner ‘Tommy Robinson’ (Stephen Yaxley-Lennon) have been quick to pick up on it, claiming to support the victims.
-This rhetoric will naturally appeal to those victims who have been passed around and abused by this paticular cohort of men.
-The same pattern of dislike can be seen, for example, against Gambian men who’ve groomed women for their British Indefinite leave to remain can provide masses of examples, calling them ‘Scambians’.
+And the rhetoric will naturally appeal to those victims who have been passed around and abused by this cohort of men.
+The same pattern of hate can be seen, for example, against Gambian men who’ve groomed women for their British Indefinite leave to remain can provide masses of examples, calling them ‘Scambians’.
+This is a natural response - we associate the characteristics of our perpetrators with what we were subjected to.

 Many women, like me, have been subjected to groping by a lad on a bike cycling past.
 Now, when I see a lad on a bike cycling fast toward me, I move myself.
 I’ve made that association on the basis of young man- bike- going quickly.
-Millions of young men ride bikes, my own sons included, but it’s a natural defence mechanism.
-Sexual grooming is a million times worse, so why wouldn’t these young women make that association?
-But I fear they are being taken advantage of, yet again, to suit someone else’s agenda.
+Millions of young men ride bikes, my own sons included, but it’s a natural defence mechanism.Sexual grooming is a million times worse, so why wouldn’t these young women make that association.
+They are being taken advantage of, yet again, to suit someone else’s agenda.

 What is Grooming?